Cultural gifts donations and the NCACL

 The Australian Government’s Cultural Gifts Program was set up in 1978 to promote the growth of institutions’ collections of Australian cultural heritage.
 Donors may offer their cultural materials to eligible institutions (those with deductible gift recipient status) and thereby gain a taxation deduction based on the value of their donation.
 The donor also makes a valuable contribution to the development of Australian collections, and helps to preserve Australia’s cultural heritage for the future.

-NCACL first became a designated deductible gift recipient in 1988 and renewed its status in 2001.
-The National Centre has received a large number of papers, manuscripts, photographs, artwork, books and publishers’ records valued at over six million dollars.
+To date these materials are valued at over ten million dollars.
 The items selected as donations have strengthened the National Centre’s collection in many ways, and we appreciate that these contribute to our knowledge of Australian children’s literature.